Otaku AI

 Early signals from the first week:

-Immediately after launch, we worked closely with our Seeders community across X and Telegram to:
+Immediately after launch, we worked closely with our Seeders community across X and Telegram to identify issues, prioritize fixes, and maintain fast feedback loops between users and builders.

 Continuous Product Iteration